dssg/triage/docs/sources/dirtyduck/inspections.md

 As a first step, lets do an experiment that defines our *baseline*.
-The rationale of this is that the knowing the *baseline* will allow us to verify if our Machine Learning model is better than the baseline[^2].
-It is also very fast to train ( `DummyClassifier` is not computationally expensive, so it will help us to verify that the experiment configuration is correct without waiting for a long time).
+The rationale of this is that the knowing the *baseline* will allow us to verify if our Machine Learning model is better than the baseline.
+The baseline in our example will be a *random selection of facilities*[^2].
+This is implemented as a `DummyClassifier` in `scikit-learn`.
+Another advantage of starting with the baseline, is that is very fast to train (`DummyClassifier` is not computationally expensive) , so it will help us to verify that the experiment configuration is correct without waiting for a long time.

 !!! info "Experiment description file"
     You could check the meaning about experiment description files